ESGF/esgf-ansible/docs/source/intro/intro.rst

 Introduction
 ============

     The deployment of ESGF Nodes has traditionally been done by a mix of scripts and manual admin actions.
+    Many ESGF Nodes have been managed this way for many years and each machine is truly in its own unique state.
+    The developers of this tool have taken much into consideration to ensure that it performs as reliably as possible with the information and resources available to us.
+    We rely on users to provide feedback and help us understand their cases so that we can continue to improve this tool.

+    Thank you for your participation.

-This repository holds files which are used by the popular automated system configuration tool `Ansible <https://www.ansible.com/>`_ that will perform the ESGF Node deployment.
+This tool is a collection of files which are used by the popular automated system configuration tool `Ansible <https://www.ansible.com/>`_ that will perform the ESGF Node deployment.
 Ansible runs from a *control* machine and deploys the configuration to *managed* machines via SSH.

 For all the details and features of Ansible see the `Ansible Docs <https://docs.ansible.com/>`_.